F1 Cancels Bahrain and Saudi Arabian Grands Prix

 However, sources indicate that there simply would not be enough time to organise and stage a replacement Grand Prix in April.

-As a result, the current expectation is that the season will continue with a reduced calendar rather than attempting to add substitute events.
+As a result, the season continued with a reduced calendar rather than attempting to add substitute events.

-If the cancellations are confirmed, the championship will face an unusual pause early in the season.
+The championship now faced an unusual pause early in the season.

 With Bahrain and Saudi Arabia removed from the schedule, there would be no races in April, creating a five-week gap between the Japanese Grand Prix (March 27 to March 29) and the Miami Grand Prix (May 1 to May 3).